From Teacher to School Counselor: 8 Questions With Andrea Burston

 I loved being able to teach, model and interact with such great, fun and bright students.
 I taught a computer class and every year at least one student would say “I already know everything about computers” but by the end of class they would say “I learned so much from this class.”

-What I found challenging were the constant changes in the demands of
+What I found challenging were the constant changes in the demands of teachers.

 5. Why did you decide to transition from classroom teaching to your current education track?